STF1998/Desk20/report/sprints&ProjectManagement.md

 When approaching the development stage, we were naturally developing a plan around the SCRUM framework.
 While there are multiple frameworks that come under the agile methodology, the SCRUM framework suited this project because it provided the development team with a flexible and iterative process but gave each individual deadlines and targets to hit, something critical given the current climate of working from home.
 Everyone in the team had their role and targets but also had a strong understanding of what other team members were doing.
 This approach allowed us to focus on quality with the flexibility to change priorities as a team when challenges occurred, or we wanted to focus on a specific area before moving onto the next.

 Initially, as a team we sat down (albeit virtually) and wrote a list of the key features and components that we wanted Flocus to include.
-We finalised our user personas and basic wireframes, which can be seen here (TODO).
+We finalised our user personas and basic wireframes.
 The below diagram ([link](https://devcom.com/tech-blog/agile-advantages-for-business/)) is a graphical representation of the cycle of agile development we aimed to follow as a group in the design, development, and implementation of our product.

 <p align="center">
 <img src="../report/Images/methodology-agile.png" width=70%>